zImPatrick/BetterTwitFix/readme.md

 - **db**: Caches all links to a mongoDB database.
 This should be used it you are using uWSGI and are not just running the script on its own as one worker
 - **json**: This saves cached links to a local **links.json** file
+- **none**: Does not cache requests.
+Not reccomended as you can easily use up your Twitter API credits with this.
+Intended for use with another cache system (i.e NGINX uwsgi_cache)

 **method** - ( Options: **youtube-dl**, **api**, **hybrid** )